dwhuang/uscva/README.md

 ## Technical Details

-The visualizations are made using self-organizing maps (SOM), a kind of neural network that learns to project high-dimensional data onto a 2D surface in a nonlinear fashion.
+The visualizations are made using self-organizing maps (SOMs), a class of neural network that learns to project high-dimensional data onto a 2D surface in a nonlinear and topology-preserving fashion.

 ## References
 - Data source: https://www.govtrack.us/developers